JasonJiangs/JasonJiangs.github.io/_pages/about.md

 across these fields, you can find them in the experience panel.

 # 📖 Educations
-- *2025 - present*, PhD student, Computational Biology and Bioinformatics.
+- *2025 - current*, PhD student, Computational Biology and Bioinformatics.
 University of Southern California. *Los Angeles, CA*
 - *2022 - 2024*, Master of Science in Engineering, Computer Science.
 Johns Hopkins University. *Baltimore, MD*
 - *2018 - 2022*, Bachelor of Science, Computer Science.
 Wenzhou-Kean University. *Wenzhou, China*